colincam/chef-web-docs/doctools/dtags_readme.md

 Changes to be committed:
   (use "git reset HEAD <file>..." to unstage)

-	modified:   foo.rst
+	modified:   A.rst

 Changes not staged for commit:
   (use "git add <file>..." to update what will be committed) (use "git checkout -- <file>..." to discard changes in working directory)

-	modified:   bar.rst
+	modified:   B.rst

 ```

-This tells us that `foo.rst` is still safely tucked away in the index
+This tells us that `A.rst` is still safely tucked away in the index
-and `bar.rst` has been modified.
+and `B.rst` has been modified.
 We say "safely" because if we had
-made a mistake with the `dtags` tool and modified `foo.rst` by
+made a mistake with the `dtags` tool and modified `A.rst` by
 accident, the edits we had made by hand would still be safe.

-For example, let's say that we had mistakenly replicated `bar.rst`'s
+For example, let's say that we had mistakenly replicated `B.rst`'s
 version of the `foo_summary` tagged region.

 ```
-dtags replicate foo_summary bar.rst
+dtags replicate foo_summary B.rst

-  tag foo_summary e8ae754 -> 5a93da7 foo.rst:6
+  tag foo_summary e8ae754 -> 5a93da7 A.rst:6
 ```

 Oops, we just overwrote our changes with the old text!
 This isn't a
 problem.
-We can fix that glitch by "unstaging" `foo.rst` and putting
+We can fix that glitch by "unstaging" `A.rst` and putting
-`foo.rst` back in the index:
+`A.rst` back in the index:

 ```
-git reset HEAD foo.rst
+git reset HEAD A.rst
-git add foo.rst
+git add A.rst
 ```

 The final step is to make sure all of the tagged regions are